25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

    - Used as object keys, in [Iterators & Generators](#iterators-and-generators)

-   - Symbols are often used to add unique property keys to an object that won't collide with keys any other code might add to the object, and which are hidden from any mechanisms other code will typically use to access the object.
+   - Symbols are often used to add unique property keys to an object that won't collide with keys any other code might add to the object, and which are hidden from any mechanisms other code will typically use to access the object

    - Characteristics of Symbol:

-     - `Symbol.for("key")` call will always return the same Symbol for a given value of `"key"`.
+     - `Symbol.for("key")` call will always return the same Symbol for a given value of `"key"`

    ```javascript
    // create symbol via a factory function